Solar power can make you money from daylight, which is free for everyone.

 Today, producing electricity from daylight (a truly renewable source) is a technology that's accessible to many homeowners, as well as businesses and commercial property owners.
 It represents one of the most proven and effective ways to switch to clean electricity.
-Solar panels cost around four to five thousand pounds to install however the solar energy system will more than pay for itself over the twenty years plus lifetime.
+Solar panels cost around £4,000 - £6,000 to install, but the solar energy system will more than pay for itself over the twenty years plus lifetime.
 It is also worth remember to factor in rising electricity prices from your current energy supplier when working out any cost savings.

-You can earn or save money in the following three ways:
+You can earn or save money in two keyways:

 - It reduces your energy bill, as you are generating your own electricity (saving around 14p/kWh, which is the cost you are charged by your energy supplier)

-- You earn income for every unit you export to the grid (typically around 5p/ kWh)
+- You will earn income for every unit you export to the grid - amount to be confirmed by Government...

 Ideal Timing for Solar Power Use

 The biggest financial and environmental benefits are achieved when the power generated by your solar panels is used in your home.
-This is because the amount you are charged for each unit of electricity is about three times the amount you are paid for exporting power.
+This is because the amount you are charged for each unit of electricity is significantly more than the amount you will be paid for exporting power.

-This video from the Fully Charged show shows installers at work on the roof of Robert Llewellyn of Red Dwarf fame and how he uses this power to top up the battery on his electric car.
+This video from the Fully Charged Show demonstates how installers fix solar panels to the roof of Robert Llewellyn's home (of Red Dwarf fame) and how he uses this power to top up the battery on his electric car.

-If you are unlikely to use all the electrical power generated during the summer, then using the excess energy to heat your hot water is another option.
-This is instead of installing a separate solar thermal collector on your roof and acts like an immersion heater in your hot water tank.
+If you're unlikely to use all the electrical power generated during the summer, then you can use the excess energy to heat your hot water.
+This switch acts like an immersion heater in your hot water tank, instead of installing a separate solar thermal collector on your roof.
 Your installer will be able to discuss the best options for your home depending on your personal circumstances but they cost around £200 to fit.

 - Save costs by combining work.
 If your installer advises that scaffolding is necessary to access the roof for installation, then combine the work with other house or home maintenance jobs.
 Or consider adding a solar thermal system at the same time.

 - Schedule energy intensive activities, such as charging an electric car or using the washing machine, during daylight hours when the free, clean energy is being generated.
-The use of timers is another great way to make use of the cheaper daytime energy.
+You can use timers to make sure your appliances come on at the best time.

 - Generally, cleaning is not necessary but if you live in a particularly dusty street or area it is best to have the panels cleaned once a year to maintain efficient operation.

 - During the twenty-year lifetime of your solar panels, the inverter is the only component in the system that might need replacing.
-An inverter could cost around £800 but could be covered by the installer's warranty.
-Therefore, if there is an option to extend the warranty for the inverter to save on unexpected costs it may be wise to do so depending on the cost of doing so.
+An inverter could cost around £800 but should be covered by the installer's warranty.
+Therefore, if there's an option to extend the warranty for the inverter to save on unexpected costs, it may be worth calculating.

-For more information on making the most from your solar panels see: https://www.which.co.uk/reviews/solar-panels/article/best-solar-panel-brands/make-the-most-of-your-solar-panels
+Read more information on making the most from your solar panels.

-Some people believe solar panels only generate electricity when it is sunny, or that solar panels do not work in colder climates.
+Some people believe solar panels only generate electricity when it is sunny, or that solar panels don't work in colder climates.
 We are happy to bust both myths - as neither is true!

 Once you have panels installed in your home you can monitor the production figures via the internet on cold or overcast days and see how efficient they are for yourself.

-However, one surprising feature is that to fit with legislation, if there is a power cut solar panels are designed to also stop working.
+However, one surprising feature is that, to fit with legislation, if there's a power cut, solar panels are designed to also stop working.

 Absolutely.
-The only limitation is roof space, but most homes would have sufficient roof space.
-Each system requires about an area of about 4m2 so most homes could accommodate both solar thermal and PV panels.
+The only limitation is roof space, but most homes would have enough.
+Each system requires about an area of about 4m2, so most homes could accommodate both solar thermal and PV panels.

-The two systems are perfectly complementary although they operate entirely separately as one involves electric wires and an inverter and one is water heating so pipes and a pump.
+The two systems are perfectly complementary although they operate entirely separately as one involves electric wires and an inverter and the other involves pipes and a pump.

-Many MCS accredited installers can install both so there may be a financial benefit to having them fitted at the same time especially if scaffolding is required to gain access to your roof.
+Some MCS accredited installers can install both so there may be a financial benefit to having them fitted at the same time, especially if scaffolding is required to gain access to your roof.

 Finally, if you want to go all out, a home battery pack can be fitted to store the solar generated electricity, allowing you to use green power at night.
 This type of solar-plus-storage system is particularly appealing for people who like the idea of being 'off grid'.

 At current prices batteries to store solar energy are not an option for everyone with solar panels on their roof.
-But if the idea of solar and a battery backup is of interest there are a huge range of suppliers including IKEA, Tesla, Moixa and Nissan (yes, of the electric car Nissan Leaf fame) to name but a few.
+But if the idea of solar and a battery backup is of interest there are a huge range of suppliers including IKEA, Tesla, Moixa and Nissan to name but a few.